serverlessworkflow/specification/examples/README.md

 }
 ```

-where the "book" property defines the book to be lended out, and the "lender" property provides info
+where the "book" property defines the book to be lent out, and the "lender" property provides info
 about the person wanting to lend the book.

-For the sake of the example we assume the functions and event definitions are defined in separate json files.
+For the sake of the example we assume the functions and event definitions are defined in separate JSON files.

 #### Workflow Diagram